Metro Transit (Minnesota): Funding

 Metro Transit currently receives the majority of its funding from the State Motor Vehicle Sales Tax, the State General Fund, fares and federal revenues.
 Metro Transit prepares an annual calendar budget, but most of its funding comes from state funds, on a July 1 biennial budget.
 Between 2001 and 2006, reductions in state general funds and state motor vehicle sales tax collections forced a set of service cuts, fare increases and fuel surcharges, all of which reduced ridership.

 Local policy requires that one third of the system's funding is to come from fares and current operations slightly exceed that level.
 Since October 1, 2008, fares on all buses and trains increased by 25 cents.
 Express routes cost more (on limited-stop portions) and certain eligible individuals (such as riders with disabilities) may ride for $1.
 Many of the fares used to be more expensive during rush hour periods.
 For instance, a rush-hour ride on an express bus used to cost $3.25, as opposed to $2.50 for non-rush hours.

 In 2024, Metro Transit announced that they would be eliminating the rush-hour fare in an attempt to make the fare system more simplistic.
 This change took effect on January 1, 2025.

 The system does not make much use of fare zones aside from downtown zones in Minneapolis and St. Paul, where rides only cost $0.50.
 Fare transfer cards valid for 2.5 hours are available upon payment of fare.
-Only the Northstar commuter rail line charges fares based on distance.
 A number of discounted multiple-use transit pass options are available.
 In early 2007, the system introduced a contactless smart card (the Go-To card) for paying fares.

 A second fare increase occurred in 2017.
 "Under the new system, local fares for off-peak hours will increase from $1.75 to $2; while rides will go from $2.25 to $2.50 for peak hours.
 Metro Mobility users will pay $3.50 to $4.50 per ride, as well as an additional 75-cent surcharge for trips greater than 15 miles.
 Transit Link Dial-A-Ride fares will increase, on average, by $1.60, and include a 75-cent distance surcharge."